jennifoo/Responsive-Portfolio/README.md

 ### Bonus

 * Using Bootstrap, make a sticky footer and use sub-rows and sub-columns on your portfolio site (**Hint:** Check out the Bootstrap documentation).

-## Submission on BCS

-You are required to submit the following:

-* The URLs of the deployed applications

-* The URLs of the GitHub repositories